ZedContinuum/ZedaProjectCreator/Readme.md

 # Zeda Project Creator

 To compile this project, you will need to have a GTK Development Environment ready.
-Please see your Operating System's of choice reference for getting this setup.
+Please see the GTK Documentation for the Operating System of your choice for setup.

 When you are ready to build, you must first compile the resources:
 ```